 Thinking about buying a business?
 Maybe not all of it, but as an incoming partner?
 Thinking about selling your business (in whole or in part)?

 If you are buying, how much is the business worth?
 Rarely is it worth what the seller thinks it is.
 Too many buyers use the seller’s “asking price” as a basis for negotiations; and end up paying way too much.
-We counsel buyers on what criteria to use in formulating a fair price in their purchase.
-After the sale, do you want a restriction on the seller’s ability to set up a competing business?
-For how long?
-Will that restriction be enforceable under Business and Professions Code §16600?
-Our buy-sell agreements address these concerns.
+We counsel buyers and sellers on what criteria to use in selecting the right business broker or valuation specialist in formulating a fair price for a business.

 Please read our circular Buying and Selling a Small Business for more information.